PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 \begin{sloppypar} Furthermore, as the examples are part of PySPH, a user may easily subclass the example to modify it with a minimum of code replication by importing the example class as \code{from pysph.examples.taylor_green import TaylorGreen}. \end{sloppypar}

-In addition to this, PySPH integrates very well with a sister package called automan~\cite{pr:automan:2018}.
-The present work and our recent papers in the area of SPH are entirely reproducible~\cite{edac-sph:cf:2019,muta2019simple,negi2019improved,pr:dtsph:2019}.
+In addition to this, PySPH integrates with a sister package called automan~\cite{pr:automan:2018}.
+The present work and our recent papers in the area of SPH are reproducible~\cite{edac-sph:cf:2019,muta2019simple,negi2019improved,pr:dtsph:2019}.
 What we mean by this is that every figure produced in these papers is fully automated.
 We provide a link to the repository so anyone may reproduce all the computations (or a part of them) by running a single command.
-The advantages of this to the readers and researchers are clear however, investing time in automation is also very valuable to the authors.
+The advantages of this to the readers and researchers are clear.
+We have also found that investing time in automation is also very valuable to the authors.
 This is discussed in detail in \cite{pr:automan:2018}.

 Thus, PySPH is a powerful framework for reproducible research in particle methods in general and SPH in particular.
 Many of the tools created for PySPH may be used in other contexts.